mattConn/static-site-generator/README.md

 # static-site-generator
 Another static site generator.

+## Usage
+`static-site-generator filepath` will write result to stdout.

+To include files, use the typical C/C++ include directive `#include filepath`.

+## Building
+Run `make`.
+Currently compiling with `clang++` and C++11 standards.
+The binary will be in `bin`.

+Compiled successfully on Mac OS and Debian Linux.
+I haven't tried it on Windows yet.

-## This project is incomplete
+## This program is partially complete
-It works well enough so long as files being included are in the same directory as the file to include in.
-It currently reads from a manifest file, as well.
-There are so many other ways to generate a static website anyway, writing a program like this is really just for fun.
+This program will successfully include files in the your current working directory or in one directory above.

+If a file a directory above tries to include something with a relative path, the program will fail to include it and write this error to stdout.